 - Do a little location research before you visit.
 Many of the waterfalls require a bit of hiking, and knowing the trails and their locations really help.

 - Don't forget your camera!
 We also recommend keep your camera in your pack until you are ready to take a picture.
 Nothing is worse than slipping and falling and breaking your camera.

-- Speaking of a pack.
-For falls that are more than a short distance, bring a backpack with some water and snacks.
+- Bring a daypack or bag.
+For falls that are more than a short distance, bring a light weight Daypack Backpack with some water, snacks, first-aid kit, flash

 - As a photographer, this one is important - Be considerate!
 Nothing worse than getting in the prime spot for a great photo and having someone walk in front of you.
 If you are a photographer, practice the before 10am rule.
 Meaning you should be there before 10:00am if you want to get photos of the falls without people in them.